DaneCronin/Employee-Tracker/README.md

   ## Installation
   *Steps required to install project and how to get application running*

   Clone the repo to your local machine and run npm install to install the necessary npm packages.
 This app will use the Inquirer, MySQL2, and ConsoleTable npm.
-Run MySQL and source db/db.sql then source db/schema.sql to load the database and tables.
-Use npm start to launch the inquirer  command line app.
+Run MySQL and source db/db.sql then source db/schema.sql followed by source db/seeds.sql to load the database and tables.

   ## Usage
   *Instructions and examples for use:*
+  Use npm start to launch the inquirer command line app.